IBM/maximo-labs/docs/connect_historian.md

 # Introduction

 Customers that have Operational Technology data from SCADA systems that incrementally store industrial process data in a historian database can publish that data Maximo Asset Monitor.
-This module explains how to install and configure a IBM Watson IoT Bulk Data Ingest Connector for SCADA to publish historian time series data into IBM Maximo Asset Monitor.
+This lab explains how to install and configure a IBM Watson IoT Bulk Data Ingest Connector for SCADA to publish historian time series data into IBM Maximo Asset Monitor.
 The [IBM Watson IoT Bulk Data Ingest Connector for SCADA](https://github.com/ibm-watson-iot/mas-scada-bulkingest) is an open source asset and supported by the Community.

 # Before You Begin